Achilles Tendinopathy

 OL = Optimal loading

-With any muscular tendinous movements, if you don’t use it, you lose it!
+With any movements involving muscles or tendons, if you don’t use it, you lose it!
 This rings true even in the case of an injury.
 While maintaining protection, you should be able to progress from a few days of rest, to gentle exercises.
-This progressive loading will help to promote healing and prevent muscle atrophy.
+This progressive loading will help to promote healing and prevent muscle atrophy (where your muscles lose strength).

 I = Ice